McMillan TAC-50: TAC-50A1

-TAC-50 A1-R2
+TAC-50A1-R2

-The TAC-50 A1-R2 variant was introduced in 2012 alongside the TAC-50 A1 variant.
-The A1-R2 variant is basically a TAC-50 A1 rifle system with a hydraulic recoil mitigation system (a proprietary hydraulic piston in the buttstock) added to reduce the considerable amount of free recoil the .50 BMG chambering generates, and hence increase user comfort.
+The TAC-50A1-R2 variant was introduced in 2012 alongside the TAC-50A1 variant.
+The A1-R2 variant is effectively a TAC-50A1 rifle system with a hydraulic recoil mitigation system (a proprietary hydraulic piston in the buttstock) added to reduce the considerable amount of free recoil generated by the .50 BMG chambering, and hence increase user comfort.

+TAC-50C

+The TAC-50C is an update to the TAC-50A1.
+The TAC-50C features the new folding Cadex Dual Strike chassis system.
+It includes an adjustable cheekpiece with vertical adjustment and an adjustable length of pull.
+The stock incorporates a smaller pistol grip to fit a wider range of hand shapes, with and without gloves.
+Three Picatinny rail sections allow for customization of accessories.